Early results from GLASS-JWST XV: properties of the faintest red sources in the NIRCAM deep fields: Data and sample selection

 We aim to develop a general method to identify sources whose fluxes rise up in the redder bands.
 First we define the latter: for `red bands' we utilise the F200W, F277W, F356W and F444W filters.
 Technically F200W is in the NIRCAM `short wavelength' channel but for our purposes we include it in the `red band' category as it represents a wavelength not accessible to HST and which is limited in depth by considerable thermal emission in ground-based observations.
 Then the `blue bands' are F090W, F115W and F150W.
 We require a red selection that picks up a wide variety of sources and that at the faint end will pick up objects that are only marginally or not detected in the blue bands, but which at brighter magnitudes can be compared with previous HST$+$Spitzer work.
 After some experimentation we settled on the following:

-\begin{enumerate} \item We require that the photometry of a source be good in all 7 bands, i.e. no artefacts or chip boundaries affecting it which we determined by checking for flagged pixels near the source center.
-This removes 22\% of all sources in the input sample. \item We define a magnitude we call RED\_BRIGHT, which is the brightest magnitude of a source in {\it any} of the red bands. \item Next we similarly define BLUE\_BRIGHT for the brightest of the blue bands. \item We select RED\_BRIGHT $-$ BLUE\_BRIGHT $>1.0$ \item We examine the results as a function of the RED\_BRIGHT magnitude limit. \end{enumerate}
+\begin{enumerate} \item We require that the photometry of a source be good in all 7 NIRCAM bands, i.e. no artefacts or chip boundaries affecting it, which we determined by checking for flagged pixels near the source center.
+We also require 2 HST bands, this results in a downselect to 8361 sources. \item We define a magnitude we call RED\_BRIGHT, which is the brightest magnitude of a source in {\it any} of the red NIRCAM bands. \item Next we similarly define BLUE\_BRIGHT for the brightest of the blue NIRCAM bands. \item We select sources with BLUE\_BRIGHT $-$ RED\_BRIGHT $>1.0$ \item We examine the results as a function of the RED\_BRIGHT magnitude limit. \end{enumerate}

 This results in galaxies where at least one of the red bands is one magnitude brighter than {\em all of the blue bands}.
 This selection has several advantages: first it can pick up sources that are bright in only one red band (such as might be due to emission lines contributing at certain wavelengths) as well as continuum sources that are bright in many red bands.
-The RED\_BRIGHT $-$ BLUE\_BRIGHT $>1.0$ selection is defined in AB magnitudes, which is convenient as blue continuum sources such as star-forming galaxies have $\sim$ constant AB magnitudes with wavelength, and our survey sensitivity is also $\sim$ constant between bands (within a factor of two) in Janskies.
+The BLUE\_BRIGHT $-$ RED\_BRIGHT $>1.0$ selection is defined in AB magnitudes, which is convenient as blue continuum sources such as star-forming galaxies have $\sim$ constant AB magnitudes with wavelength, and our survey sensitivity is also $\sim$ constant between bands (within a factor of two) in Janskies.
 Secondly by utilising a one magnitude break the red color selection is similar to previous methods that have be used to find high-redshift quiescent galaxies (e.g. \citealt{S14}), dusty galaxies \citep{Marchesini2010,Spitler2014,Franx2003} and Lyman break galaxies \citep{Steidel2003}.
 Finally at the faint magnitudes it picks up sources undetected in the blue bands while at bright magnitudes it picks up previously known red populations.